Complex Case Planning

 The regional office will identify other regional offices that could assist with addressing identified challenges.

-A planning meeting will be scheduled with the county complex case planning team and respective regional offices as soon as possible but no later than two weeks from the date of the referral.
+planning meeting will be scheduled with the county complex case planning team and respective regional offices as soon as possible but no later than two weeks from the date of the internal department meeting.

 The State Level Process